Course Title: Write television comedy

 Formative assessment for the second semester of this course comprises three in-class exercises.
 In order to successfully complete this unit, you will need to have done all of these exercises to a satisfactory standard.

-Submit an individual portfolio of 2 sketches.
-(Makeup of portfolio to be described in class.)
+You are to submit an Individual portfolio of 2 sketches.
+(Makeup of portfolio to be described in class)

-Assessment #2 Partnership portfolio with a minimum of 3 sketches
+Assessment 2.
+Partnership portfolio with a minimum of 3 sketches: Due Week

-Submit a partnership portfolio with a minimum of 3 sketches.
-(Makeup of portfolio to be described in class.)
+You are to submit a partnership portfolio with a minimum of 3 sketches.
+(Makeup of portfolio to be described in class)

-The following assessment will be graded and will contribute to your final results for this unit.
+The following assessment will be graded and will determine your final results for this unit.

-In groups, develop a pitch for a comedy sketch concept and pilot episode and present them in class.
-You will receive a handout from your teacher further detailing your brief and how you will be assessed.
+Group proposal.
+In groups, you will develop a pitch for a comedy sketch concept and pilot episode and present them in class.

 Grades used in this unit are as follows: